aageeai/Mpox-Screen-Lite/README.md

 ### YOLOv8
 - **File:** `Mpox_Screen_Lite-YOLOv8.ipynb`
 - **Description:** Employs the YOLOv8 model to detect and classify skin conditions directly from images.
-It outputs class predictions along with bounding boxes and confidence scores.
+It outputs class predictions and confidence scores.

 ## Example Usage
 - Ensure that your input images are located in the directory accessible by the notebook.